 I don't think there's anything too suspicious about this, but the way Alex is reporting this is not good.

-With the National Guard and Navy SEALs in plain clothes and black backpacks, part of the drill, which is now confirmed, that they tried to deny, that a real bomb could be slipped through.
+Police saw so many black backpacks with the National Guard and Navy SEALs in plain clothes with black backpacks, part of the drill, which is now confirmed that they have to deny that a real bomb could be slipped through.

 And that's why you do a drill.

-They did a drill on 7-7 at the exact trains and exact bus, attacked at the exact same time, wait for it at the exact same location.
+They did a drill on 7-7 of the exact trains and exact bus attacked at the exact same time.

 So Alex now knows that the FBI did talk to Tamerlan in 2011.